 - Preheat the oven to 350 degrees F. Grease a muffin tin with cooking spray or line with muffin liners.

-- Add all of the ingredients to a large bowl, aside from the oats and the chocolate chips
+- Add all of the ingredients to a large bowl, aside from the chocolate chips.

-- Mix everything to combine, then fold in the oats and the chocolate chips.
+- Mix everything to combine, then fold in the chocolate chips.